 Help to Buy Equity Loan

-With the Help to Buy equity loan, the Government may loan you up to 20% of the value of your newly built home, so you’ll only need a 5% cash deposit and a 75% mortgage to make up the balance
+With the Help to Buy equity loan, the Government may loan you up to 20% of the value of your newly built home, so you’ll only need a 5% cash deposit and a 75% mortgage to make up the balance.

 - You need to have a minimum of 5% deposit to be eligible for the scheme

 - You are not allowed to sublet or use part-exchange on old home

 - You must not own any other property at the time you buy your new build home

 - The maximum property value is up to £600,000

 - Open to both first-time buyers and existing homeowners

 Equity loan example: